 Businesses across the state count on Maryland’s excellent schools to generate workers who excel.
-Nearly 40 percent of Marylanders hold a bachelor’s degree or higher, ranking fourth in the nation.
+40 percent of Marylanders hold a bachelor’s degree or higher, ranking fourth in the nation.
 Nearly 20 percent of Marylanders have a graduate or professional degree, ranking Maryland second in the nation.

 The state’s K–12 public school system consistently outperforms those in the other states.
 And Maryland’s 57 accredited two- and four-year colleges and universities include some of the world’s leading academic institutions.

 In addition, Maryland’s 16 community colleges offer continuing education classes and certificates, as well as customized workforce training.

 From Johns Hopkins University’s leadership in producing top medical professionals, to the University of Maryland’s prowess in computer science and engineering, and Salisbury University's commitment to empowering entrepreneurial ideas, Maryland businesses have a steady stream of talent coming out of renowned universities.

 Through strategic business-academic partnerships, Maryland businesses also benefit from resources to accelerate innovation among key industries, including the Johns Hopkins Applied Physics Laboratory that offers technical expertise in critical national security and aerospace efforts, and the University of Maryland’s MTECH program that accelerates new ventures and brings university know-how to Maryland companies.

 Maryland’s growing reputation as a center of innovation makes it the home of more and more high-tech businesses and the highly educated workforce they need.
 In fact, CNBC placed Maryland sixth in its list of states winning the war for talent (2018).